Can Video Game Composers Get Royalties?

 And that’s the question we will consider for this article.

-The short answer to that question is “no.”
+The short answer to that question is “for the most part, no”

 Try to make your Work for Hire contract allow you collect PRO payments, should they occur or license your music to the game developer